Cuisine of New England: Food and dairy industries

 Fluff marshmallow creme, used to make Fluffernutter sandwiches, is made in Lynn, Massachusetts.
 Welch's, headquartered in Concord, Massachusetts, produces grape juices, jellies and jams from purple Concord grapes.
 The company has been owned by the National Grape Cooperative Association since 1956.

-Autocrat is a company based in Lincoln, Rhode Island that produces coffee and tea extracts.
-Their coffee syrups are used to make coffee milk which became the official state drink of Rhode Island in 1993.
+Autocrat is a company based in Lincoln, Rhode Island, that produces coffee and tea extracts.
+Their coffee syrup is used to make coffee milk, which became Rhode Island's official state drink in 1993.

 The Moxie Beverage Company of Bedford, New Hampshire, acquired by the Coca-Cola Company in 2018, produces the Moxie soft drink.
-Flavored with gentian root extract, Moxie has been the official soft drink of Maine since May 10, 2005.
+Flavored with gentian root extract, Moxie has been Maine's official soft drink since May 10, 2005.

 Organic dairy company Stonyfield Farm, owned by the French dairy company Lactalis, is located in Londonderry, New Hampshire.
 Ice-cream company Ben & Jerry's, purchased in 2000 by the Anglo-Dutch company Unilever, was founded in 1978 in Burlington, Vermont.